Cedar Design System

 Cedar’s foundation is a two-layer token system: raw primitives that define the full value palette, and semantic tokens that assign meaning.

 Color follows this split precisely.
-The primitive layer provides brand color ramps (primary, secondary, accent — each with 11 shades from 100 to 950), status palettes (error, warning, success, information), and a 12-shade neutral scale.
+The primitive layer provides brand color ramps (primary, secondary, accent) and status palettes (error, warning, success, information), each spanning a full range from lightest to darkest, plus a matching neutral scale.
 The semantic layer maps these to purpose: bg/base, text/subtle, action/primary-hover, status/error-bg.
 This separation means the entire visual identity can shift by repointing the semantic layer without touching any component.

-Spacing is a two-tier system: a raw numeric scale (25 through 1800, based on a 4px unit) plus 10 named semantic tokens (space/0 through space/10) that map to the most commonly used values.
-Components reference semantic tokens; the raw scale exists for edge cases.
+Spacing is a two-tier system: a raw numeric scale based on a 4px unit, plus a small set of named semantic tokens mapping to the most commonly used values.
+Components reference the semantic tokens; the raw scale exists for edge cases.

 The entire foundation: 208 variables across 6 collections, all published and verified in Figma.